 But unlike traditional stock markets, instead of trading U$ for stocks, you trade one crypto for another.
 So instead of having trading volumes measured in U$, you’ve got volume measured in pairs of cryptos.

-As you can see, there is no direct conversion to and from U$.
-The only cryptocurrencies referenced to the U$, Euro or any other major currencies, are the ones being directly bought or sold in those local fiat currencies.
-And that means 99,9% Bitcoin.
+As you can see, there is no direct trade happening to and from U$/Euros or major fiat currencies.
+The only cryptocurrencies that can be pegged to the U$, Euro or any other major fiat currency, are the ones being directly bought or sold in those local fiat currencies.
+And that means it’s mostly Bitcoin, Ethereum and a handful of others among the top crypto market caps.

 Right now Bitcoin Cash is listed with a U$ 26 billion market cap.
 That sounds incredible.
 But if you try to cash (excuse the pun) as little as 0,1% of that amount (still a lot of money), no matter how slowly you do it, its price will tend to zero rather quickly.

-This is an extreme example, because none of the successful coins/tokens would survive on the first page of CoinMarketCap very long if they were this weak (and CoinMarketCap has an algorithm in place to avoid this sort of stunt).
+This is an extreme example, because none of the successful coins/tokens would survive on the first page of CoinMarketCap very long if they were this weak (and CoinMarketCap has algorithms in place to protect themselves against this sort of market stunt).

 Bitcoin Gold is a good example of fake market cap.
 As soon as it was forked, it was traded for U$ 479 a piece.
 Since there automatically existed 16+ million BTG – because it was a fork of the main Bitcoin blockchain – multiply U$ 479 by 16+ million and you get more than U$ 8 billion market cap, even though not a single U$ was traded for BTG, ever.
 If so much as a tiny percentage of BTG owners attempted to convert their coins to U$, they would be in for a bad surprise.